This might mean that you are:

 - Parents’ Learning Allowance: if you are a parent on a full-time undergraduate course, or an Initial Teacher Training (ITT) course, you may be able to receive additional financial help.
 This is a means-tested allowance and does not have to be repaid.
 Read more about the Parents’ Learning Allowance.

-- NHS Bursary Learning Support Fund: if you started a healthcare professional course from 2017, you may be entitled to additional financial assistance.
+- NHS Bursary Learning Support Fund: if you are from England and planning to study a healthcare professional course at an English course provider, you may be entitled to additional financial assistance, including a Child Dependents Allowance, help with travel and temporary accommodation, and a hardship fund.
 Read more about the NHS Bursary Learning Support Fund.

 - Other benefits: depending on your circumstances, you may be able to apply for other benefits as a parent, such as: Universal Credit (which is replacing Child Tax Credit, Housing Benefit and Income Support) and Council Tax Reduction.